mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 you need to carry out the API calls to the legacy system, and translate data into more modern format, often JSON.
 Most modern programming languages support this.
-However, in the streaming version of the Strangler Fig pattern, you need more complex data manipulation, as well as way to store the data.
+However, in the streaming version of the Strangler Fig pattern, you need more complex data manipulation, as well as a way to store the data.
 It is also beneficial if you can easily build user interfaces for manipulating some data entities.